davismcphee/script-guru/src/docs/step.2.docs/player/README.md

 -- The player's object number
 g_PlayerObjNo = 42

--- Flag indicating whether or not third person mode is enabled g_PlayerThirdPerson = 1

 -- The X coordinate of the player's current position g_PlayerPosX = 100